WaterLily-jl/WaterLily.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-master-blue.svg)](https://gabrielweymouth.github.io/WaterLily.jl/dev)
 -->

-Real-time fluid simulator in Julia.
 ![Julia flow](examples/julia.gif)

 ## Overview

-WaterLily is an experimental Julia port of [LilyPad](https://github.com/weymouth/lily-pad).
-The motivation for the port was to take advantage of the larger scientific community in Julia (compared to Processing), but if you want to play around with a much more fully developed solver right now, you should head over to [LilyPad](https://github.com/weymouth/lily-pad).
+WaterLily is a real-time fluid simulator written in pure Julia.
+This is an experimental project to take advantage of the active scientific community in Julia to accelerate and enhance fluid simulations.
+If you want to play around with a much more fully developed and documented solver right now, you should head over to [LilyPad](https://github.com/weymouth/lily-pad).

 ## Method/capabilities